common-fate/glide/docs/releasing.md

 ```
 The command will ask some prompts for naming your dev deployment and which region to deploy some of the resources into.

-It will create a changeset and ask to continue with the provisioning, input yes
+It will create a CDK changeset and ask to continue with the provisioning, input yes.

 Once its completed successfully you will recieve the following success message in your console:
 ```
  ✅  GrantedDev (granted-approvals-dev-deployment)

-✨  Deployment time: 149.51s
+✨  Deployment time: 749.51s
 ```
 **Note: This can take up to 5 minutes to complete, it is highly recommended to go make a coffee during this process ☕**